 “I don’t think I can sleep until I have it dealt with in some way,” Keirsey said.
 “It’s figuring out, ‘okay I don’t have A or B or whatever information, so how am I going to be at ease so I can go to sleep?’”

 Fortunately for the nation’s procrastinators, tools exist to help answer the questions surrounding preparations for filing, so sleep can come easier.

-Andy Phillips is the director of The Tax Institute at H&R Block, and he pointed out the importance of understanding your individual tax situation in preparing to file, particularly for those procrastinating because they are trying to avoid or delay negative emotions like anxiety or stress.
+Andy Phillips, director of The Tax Institute at H&R Block, said taxpayers may be taking a little extra time this year to file their return because of all the tax reform changes.
+He pointed out the importance of understanding your individual tax situation in preparing to file, particularly for those procrastinating because they are trying to avoid or delay negative emotions like anxiety or stress.

 “To help alleviate the stress associated with filing your tax return, get all your tax documents together.
 Use a customized checklist to ensure you don’t miss any necessary documents.”
 Phillips said.
 “You can create a checklist designed just for your situation by going to hrblock.com/checklist.
 You’ll answer some questions to understand your tax situation and then it’s going to tell you what you need to collect.
 Taking this extra step will help you to file a complete and accurate tax return and help avoid missing any valuable tax benefits.”

 For those who use procrastination as motivation, it’s important not to shame yourself for something you have yet to do, but rather to use that as a catalyst for positive change.

 “One has to look at their motivational style, understand it, not shame themselves for it, but optimize it—become better at what they do in the first place,” Lamia said.

 The important distinction to keep in mind, according to Lamia, is that if a taxpayer misses the tax deadline, they’re not procrastinating: they’re failing.